mcastorina/mcastorina.github.io/_posts/2021-06-18-ground-up-bits.markdown

 [This online simulator](https://www.falstad.com/circuit/) is a good tool you may use.
 The components we are using are the N-Channel and P-Channel MOSFETs (under Active Components).

+**Electronics Introduction**

+For those new to electronics, here are a few notes to help you build the below circuits.

+ * Voltage on a wire does not change
+ * Circuits generally have a power and ground component
+     * Do not connect power to ground - your circuit will melt as current approaches infinity

+**Transistor Characteristics**

+Because N-Channel and P-Channel transistors are electrical components that abide by the laws of physics, there are some restrictions on how they can be used in circuits.
+They are not *completely* binary in allowing current to flow or not, and it actually depends on the "Gate to Source" voltage.
+The important thing to note is that N-Channel transistors should source low voltages, and P-Channel transistors should source high voltages.

 ### NOT Gate